 - Stage 2 (post-injury): After warming the affected limb, it may turn from white to blue, staying cold and numb, followed by swelling.

-It goes without saying that if you think you may be experiencing trench foot, remove yourself from the area immediately and seek medical attention.
+If you think you may be experiencing trench foot, remove yourself from the area immediately and seek medical attention.
 One must be careful not to immediately begin warming the foot, as this can lead to further tissue damage.